Le-foucheur/Typst-VarTable/0.1.0/tabvar.typ

 /// - content (array): the content of the table \
 /// see bellow for more details
 ///
-/// - stroke (lenght, color): the table’s color and thickness \
+/// - stroke (lenght, color, gradient): the table’s color and thickness \
-/// *Caution :* this stroke can take only lenght or color types but none of the others
+/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others
 ///
-/// - stroke-arrow (lenght, color): the arrow’s color and thickness \
+/// - stroke-arrow (lenght, color, gradient): the arrow’s color and thickness \
-/// *Caution :* this stroke can take only lenght or color types but none of the others
+/// *Caution :* this stroke can take only lenght, color or gradient types but none of the others
 ///
 /// - lign-0 (bool): if you want 0 on lign betwen the sign
 #let tabvar(